aht/extproc/README.md

 This module depends on Python 2.6, or where `subprocess` is available.
 Doctests require `/bin/sh` to pass.
 Tested on Linux.

 This is an alpha release.
-Some features are unimplemented.
 Expect bugs.

 Let's start forking!